s-truax/euler/README.md

 # My solutions to Project Euler 1-100

+TODO:
+1. [ ] Translate Python solutions to Haskell.
+2. [ ] Make a github pages with these solutions?

 My intention for this repo is to record my solutions and make note of what I learned in the process of solving each problem, with the hope that I will be able to refer to this repo in the future or that others can learn from